Marek Kaljumäe

-Marek Kaljumäe (born 18 February 1991) is an Estonian footballer who plays for Tallinna Kalev.
-Kaljumäe plays mainly as a defensive midfielder but can also play as a defender.
+Marek Kaljumäe (born 18 February 1991) is an Estonian former footballer, who played as a midfielder.

 Club career

 Early career

 Kaljumäe came through the SC Real youth system, where he was coached by Aivar Tiidus.
 In August 2009, he moved to the Netherlands, where he joined the AZ youth academy.

 Kaljumäe joined Eerste Divisie club Telstar on loan for the 2010–11 season.
 He made a single appearance in the Eerste Divisie on 6 May 2011, in a 1–5 loss to Helmond Sport.

 Levadia

-On 1 July 2011, Kaljumäe signed a one-and-a-half year contract with Levadia.
+On 1 July 2011, Kaljumäe signed a one-and-a-half-year contract with Levadia.
 He made his debut in the Meistriliiga on 9 July 2011, against Kuressaare.
 Kaljumäe won the Estonian Cup in 2012.
 He won his first Meistriliiga title in the 2013 season.
 On 8 January 2014, Kaljumäe signed a one-year contract extension with Levadia.
 He won his second Estonian Cup in 2014, and his second Meistriliiga title in the 2014 season.